 Of my 20 years at Panther Camp, I’ve been a CIT or counselor for 12 of them.
 Camp is a staple of my year.
 I’d feel weird if I stopped coming.
 More than that, though, is the reality that volunteering for a cause you care about feeds the soul.

-Volunteering my time to this camp feeds my creativity, too—so much so that this year I’m starting a podcast with my Camp Daughter about type 1 diabetes and how we live with it.
+Volunteering my time to this camp feeds my creativity, too—so much so that I started a podcast with my Camp Daughter about type 1 diabetes and how we live with it.